Somanatz/Django-Weather/README.md

 # Django-Weather
 ## To use this application you need to update your weather API key with your's
-- to w_app/views.py and update your API key at the source variable in the index function.
+- To w_app/views.py, update your API key at the source variable in the index function.
+- I have uploaded the .zip file, and unzip folder before using it.